Oscar de la Renta: The King of Suave!

-Frankly, I don’t own a dress designed by Mr. de la Renta simply because I am just a lowly person, hence couldn’t afford his dresses, but I have always admired all of his creations.
+Frankly, I don’t own a dress designed by Mr. de la Renta simply because I am just a lowly person (not that moneyed actually!!!), hence couldn’t afford his dresses.
+However, I have always admired all of his creations.
 I would love to have one for sure; but just looking at some of them is just enough for me.
-The choice of colors, designs, garments and embellishments were excellent, truly only a master and one who have passion to dress up the way women should be could have done it!
+The choice of colors, designs, garments and embellishments were excellent.
+He was truly a “master” (in the true sense of the word) – one who had the passion to design and dress up women the way they should be!

-What is interesting about him is his being a true gentleman who rose up from the ranks and with a little help from the right people in the industry having been trained by the equally artful masterful ideas and hands of Balenciaga, Lanvin and Elizabeth Arden.
-From then on, he made his own career and clothes line utilizing his own exquisite taste, classy and elegant designs.
+What is interesting about him is his being a true gentleman; likewise, he’s one of the designers who rose up from the ranks.
+With a little help from right connections, the right people in the industry, and having been trained by the equally artful masterful ideas and hands of Balenciaga, Lanvin and Elizabeth Arden, he successfully made it on his own.
+From then on, he pursued his career on clothes line utilizing his own exquisite taste, classy and elegant designs.
 In his heydays, he ventured himself into philanthropy and served as board members of various charitable organizations both in the United States and Dominican Republic, his home country.
 He had served as president of the Council of Fashion Designers of America in the 70s and in the 90s, a rewarding achievement for and a dream of every fashion designer.

-Mr. de la Renta was able to impart to both his colleagues and newbies in the fashion industry his useful tips and thoughts on fashion and the business itself.
-Here are some of my favorites:
+Mr. de la Renta was able to impart his knowledge and expertise to both his colleagues and newbies in business, specifically in the fashion industry.

 “Elegance is a discipline of life.”